BenHolden010/RockPaperScissors/README.md

 ### Learning Goals:

-The learning goals of this project were to practice creating a website using javascript CSS and HTML from blank files into a functional and aesthetic web page without other contributors.
+The learning goals of this project were to practice creating a website using javascript, CSS, and HTML from blank files into a functional and aesthetic web page without other contributors.

 ### Wins + Challenges:
-[//]: <> (What are 2-3 wins you have from this project?
-What were some challenges you faced - and how did you get over them?)

 Wins: During this project I created a solid HTML and CSS file before I began writing javascript code.
-This helped me visualize how I would manipulate the structure of the web page to get my dsired functionality before I even started the logic.
+This helped me visualize how I would manipulate the structure of the web page to get my desired functionality before I even started the logic.
 I was also able to reach out to my rock to get help when I would be stuck on how to implement functionality which once I had a general idea I was able to refactor into a very dynamic function.

 Challenges: I faced challenges getting my inner html to be manipulated by the user each time a new section was added.
 I was stuck on this for a few hours but once I decided to make a new html section just for the results display I was able to not only run the game but make the javascript more dynamic.